oscar-system/Oscar.jl/experimental/QuadFormAndIsom/README.md

 there are still computational bottlenecks due to non optimized algorithms.

 Among the possible improvements and extensions:
-* Implement methods for lattices with isometries of infinite order;
+* Implement extra methods for lattices with isometries of infinite order;
 * Extend the methods for classification of primitive embeddings for the more general case (knowing that we lose efficiency for large discriminant groups);
-* Implement methods for more kinds of (equivariant) primitive embeddings;
-* Implement methods for more kinds of (equivariant) primitive extensions.
+* Extend existing methods for equivariant primitive embeddings/extensions.

 ## Currently application of this project